mms1410/f-mac-tf/README.md

 A run_experiments.py scricpt for running five Optimizers (SGD, Adam, SGD-MFAC (scratch), SGD-MFAC (inherist from SGD) and ADAM-MFAC) on the cifar10 Dataset and on a ResNet (20 or 32) Model.
 The logs are saved in the logs folder

-An experiment.yaml file, in which the model configurations, e.g. how many gradients one uses for M-FAC optimisation, are specified.
+An experiment.yaml file, in which the model configurations, e.g. how many gradients used for M-FAC optimisation, are specified.
 In addition, the model, the number of epochs and the number of runs to be carried out are defined here.

 ## 💪 Getting Started